adlnet/xAPI-Spec/xAPI.md

 	<tr>
 		<td>name</td>
 		<td><a href="#misclangmap">Language Map</a></td>
 		<td>The human readable/visual name.
-For verbs, this is equivelent to the display property in a statement.</td>
+For verbs, this is equivalent to the display property in a statement.</td>
 		<td>Optional</td>
 	</tr>
 	<tr>